Vancouver Internet

 Household typeRecommended speedVancouver options to check first

-Light use, 1-2 people, browsing, email, basic streaming50-100 MbpsEntry TELUS/Rogers plan, Novus lower tier if building qualifies, or a budget reseller
+Light use, 1 to 2 people, browsing, email, basic streaming50 to 100 MbpsEntry TELUS or Rogers plan, Novus lower tier if building qualifies, or a budget reseller

-Streaming household with Netflix, YouTube, phones, laptops, and smart TVs100-300 MbpsTELUS, Rogers, Novus, FibreStream/Beanfield, or a reseller plan by address
+Streaming household with Netflix, YouTube, phones, laptops, and smart TVs100 to 300 MbpsTELUS, Rogers, Novus, FibreStream or Beanfield, or a reseller plan by address

-Work from home with video calls, file sharing, and cloud backups300-500 Mbps+TELUS PureFibre, Novus, FibreStream/Beanfield, then Rogers if fibre is unavailable
+Work from home with video calls, file sharing, and cloud backups300 to 500 Mbps or higherTELUS PureFibre, Novus, FibreStream or Beanfield, then Rogers if fibre is unavailable

-Gaming household where latency and stability matter500 Mbps+ fibre preferredTELUS PureFibre, Novus, FibreStream/Beanfield, then Rogers as a fallback
+Gaming household where latency and stability matter500 Mbps or faster fibre preferredTELUS PureFibre, Novus, FibreStream or Beanfield, then Rogers as a fallback

-Power users with 4K streaming, large uploads, creators, or many connected devices1 Gbps+Novus 1 Gig/2.5 Gig where the building supports it, TELUS PureFibre 1 Gig or faster, Rogers 1.5 Gig where available
+Power users with 4K streaming, large uploads, creators, or many devices1 Gbps or fasterNovus 1 Gig or 2.5 Gig where the building supports it, TELUS PureFibre 1 Gig or faster, Rogers higher speed tiers where available

-Pro tip: If your speed test is poor over Wi-Fi, test near the router and by Ethernet before upgrading your plan.
-Use our Canadian internet speed test guide, then compare your result with how much internet speed you actually need.
+Tip: If your speed test is poor over WiFi, test near the router and by Ethernet before upgrading your plan.
+The issue may be router placement, walls, or old equipment rather than your internet plan.

 What to Check Before Ordering Internet in Vancouver